hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To use great teachers' names, and say they've been
 >
-> Pupils, tho' they've such persons never seen;
+> Pupils, though they've such persons never seen;
 >
 > Or at some theatre of great renown,
 >
-> Declare they've danc'd, and thus they gull the town;
+> Declare they've danced, and thus they gull the town;
 >
 > Or, if they ever have been taught, you'll find
 >
-> 'Tis hornpipes, reels, or dances of that kind.
+> It is hornpipes, reels, or dances of that kind.
 >
 > Or else a quarter's dancing at the most,
 >
 > Is all these great professors e'er can boast;
 >
-> Yet at their Balls they often advertize,
+> Yet at their Balls they often advertise,
 >
-> Such strange anomalies, as must surprize
+> Such strange anomalies, as must surprise
 >
 > All those who've etiquette and dancing seen,
 >